SaschaWillems/ModernVkTriangle/README.md

 vkUpdateDescriptorSets(device, 1, &writeDescSet, 0, nullptr);
 ```

-The [VkDescriptorImageInfo](https://docs.vulkan.org/refpages/latest/refpages/source/VkDescriptorImageInfo.html) structure is used to link the descriptor to our texture image and the sampler (combined image sampler).
+The [VkDescriptorImageInfo](https://docs.vulkan.org/refpages/latest/refpages/source/VkDescriptorImageInfo.html) structure is used to link the descriptor to our texture image and sampler (combined image sampler).
 Calling [vkUpdateDescriptorSets](https://docs.vulkan.org/refpages/latest/refpages/source/vkUpdateDescriptorSets.html) will put that information in the first (and in our case only) binding slot of the descriptor set.

 > **Note:** When using many images, this can become quite cumbersome.
 On way to simplify this is by using [Descriptor indexing](https://docs.vulkan.org/samples/latest/samples/extensions/descriptor_indexing/README.html), where you'd create a single descriptor for a large array storing an arbitrary number of images.